LMBDA-design/PSAMIL/README.md

 You could also validate the weights on TCGA dataset(also stored in `weights/20241126`, with the file name corresponding to `logs/TCGA.log`) by customize your own code.
 But note that there is no fixed test set for TCGA so you may get slightly different performance.

+#### How to

+Train:

+1. Download the files to dir

+2. run `traincancer.py`

+The training/evaluation codes and data are mostly modified from previous work [DSMIL]([https://arxiv.org/abs/2307.1402](https://github.com/binli123/dsmil-wsi?tab=readme-ov-file)5)

 You can put MNIST raw dataset under directory "datasets" first.